-You can grow an avocado tree in your home as a houseplant, whether you started it from seed or a grafted plant.
-Find out what to expect and how to grow these tropical indoor plants.
+You can grow an avocado tree in your home as a houseplant, whether you start from seed or a grafted plant.
+These tips will show you how to keep them happy as indoor tropical plants.

 To propagate your own from a pit, see How to Grow Avocado From Seed here.

 How to Grow an Avocado Tree